OGGM/oggm.github.io/_posts/2019-04-17-glaciocloud.md

 - letter of motivation (max one A4 page) with a short statement about which task(s) you would like to work on, and why

-All applications sent until **Friday 26th of March** will be considered.
+All applications sent until **Friday 26th of April** will be considered.
 Later applications might be considered until the positions are filled.
 Note that if you expect to graduate within the next 6 months there is no need to apply, we are looking for students able to work for at least 6 months.